igrishaev/pg2/docs/oids-hints.md

                    {:oids [0, oid-vector]}))
 ~~~

-This exact case would work without passing `:oids` explicitly because by
+This exact case would not work without passing `:oids` explicitly.
+By default,
-default, PG2 doesn't know that vectors `[1 2 3]` and `[4 5 6]` should be encoded
+PG2 doesn't know that vectors `[1 2 3]` and `[4 5 6]` should be encoded as
-as vectors from the `pg_vector` extension.
-But with an explicit oid, it does.
+`vector` values from the `pg_vector` extension.
+But with an explicit oid, it
+does.

 OID values like 0, null, and `pg.oid/default` serve like placeholders and are
 skipped.
 Above, there is no need to specify a type hint for the `id` column as
-Postgres can figure it out.
+Postgres has no problems with it.
 Thus, it's just 0.

 Explicit OIDs are rarely used; most likely you will never need them.
 But
-sometimes they might help a lot.
+sometimes they help a lot.